 It’s not you that failed; it’s the diet that has failed YOU.

-Don’t believe it?
-Let’s take a deeper dive and explore the pitfalls of restrictive eating plans.
+A deeper dive and explore the pitfalls of restrictive eating plans

 - Diets slow metabolism.
 A form of starvation, dieting behavior sends a signal to the body that basic energy needs are not being met.
 The body responds by going into an energy conservation mode.
 Instead of revving up the metabolism, the body slows everything down and stores more fat to ensure it can survive the next energy famine.